alshedivat/al-folio/_pages/about.md

 Click to view my latest [Curriculum Vitae](assets/cv.pdf).

-My [research interests](blog/2022/research-interests/) lie in the intersection of artificial intelligence and cognitive science because I am particularly curious about how the brain works and how we understand the world.
-To this end, I want to incorporate ideas from cognitive psychology and neuroscience into the creation of computational AI models.
-Currently, my research focuses on Deep Learning, Natural Language Reasoning, Multimodal Learning, Continual Learning and Embodied Intelligence.
+My research interests are centered at the nexus of artificial intelligence and cognitive science, driven by a desire to understand the intricacies of the brain (how can we learn so fast and so much from so little).
+Specifically, I am interested in deep learning, natural language processing, multimodal learning, continual/online/few-shot learning, robotics and embodied intelligence, cognitive science (cognitive psychology and neuroscience) with themes below:
+- Deep Learning: biologically-inspired neural architectures and learning algorithms (especially for aspects: "continual", "online" and "few-shot"), compositionality
+- Natural Language Processing: human-like planning and reasoning, language grounding to vision and robotics, language acquisition and emergence
+- Robotics and Embodied Intelligence: navigation/manipulation, interaction (robot-robot interaction and human-robot interaction)
+- Cognitive Science: developmental psychology, cognitive neuroscience